-You may run a browser test to ensure that your computer system is properly configured for the web courses.
-It verifies your browser version, browser settings and display settings on your computer.
+You should run a browser test to ensure that your computer system is properly configured for online courses.
+This test verifies your browser version, browser settings and display settings on your computer.

 The following technology requirements are essential for completing online courses:

 An Internet connection is required to participate in online courses with a minimum recommended speed of 1.0Mbps.
 Courses with streaming video or live video interaction require higher connection speeds for optimal viewing.